 - Identifying any title defects or other issues that we anticipate a buyer’s adviser may raise concerns about and offer practical as well as legal solutions at the outset.
-By tackling problems early it helps avoid delays and also minimises the risk of the buyer pulling out if such problems have not been resolved or if the buyer seeks to negotiate a price reduction.
+By tackling problems at an early stage delays can be avoided and risks minimised of the buyer withdrawing, if such problems have not been resolved or if the buyer seeks to negotiate a price reduction.

 - Taking your instructions at a face to face meeting to thoroughly understand what you wish to achieve from the sale and whether the sale proceeds are required for example, to invest in another property, a business venture or lifetime gift planning.